friscorose/textual-EnGlyph/Overview.md

 those supported by the Pillow module.
 The default glyxels used to build the image in your terminal are 2x4 dots per cell, but a cell can only support 2 colors so the image is a nearest two color representation for the space coverd by a given cell.
-This dependency on Unicode version 16 glyphs means that the terminal native font must be quite recent and your platform must support the Pillow module.
+If you need fully acurate colors then passing the attribute `basis=(1,2)` will cause the image to be constructed with only 2 glyxels.